 The appointment of a Unionist as minister helped the party, but the essential weakness in the working of the party system remained.
 In the first Council the two ministers, though belonging to different communities, generally found no difficulty in agreeing on common action; in the second Council both ministers belonged to the Unionist Party; but in the third Council one belonged to the Unionist Party, one to the Hindu Mahasabha party, and one to no party at all.
 Sir Malcolm's assumption was that individual members of the ministry need not have common views, and might even have diametrically opposite views on important questions.
-This made it difficult to maintain unity of action, and the fact that Sir Malcolm did not hold joint consultations with ministers made matters worse; private consultations were impossible because the ministers did not belong to one party.
-In fact, friction was inevitable since the Unionist minister and the Mahasabha minister held antagonistic views on economic and political questions of primary importance to the province.
+This made it difficult to maintain unity of action, and the fact that Sir Malcolm did not hold joint consultations with ministers made matters worse; private consultations were impossible because the minister and the Mahasabha minister held antagonistic views on economic and political questions of primary importance to the province.
 Under the circumstances it was but natural that the ministry should have no sense of joint responsibility but should be weak, vacillating and, as against the Governor, impotent.